Manoj21500566/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 ~~~
 /*
 Program to implement the simple linear regression model for predicting the marks scored.
-Developed by: kathirvel A
+Developed by: Manoj M
-RegisterNumber:21002362
+RegisterNumber:21500566
 import numpy as np
 import pandas as pd
 import matplotlib.pyplot as plt